 Stricter rules for wastewater treatment in Europe

-Brussels is reviewing the Urban Wastewater Treatment Directive (UWWTD).
+Brussels is reviewing the Urban Wastewater Treatment Directive (UWWTD) and that will lead to stricter rules for wastewater treatment in Europe.
 In 2019 the European Commission evaluated the implementation of this directive and identified its shortcomings.
 A year later stakeholders were consulted and until the 21st of July citizens can contribute to the new rules.
 Although the revision process is not yet completed, it is already obvious stricter rules for wastewater treatment can be expected.